marknovak/GeometricComplexity/README.md

 - _ParamComp_2ndTerm.nb_ produces Fig. 1 visualizing FIA's parametric complexity term as a function of sample size.
 - _GeomComp_H2MM.nb_ produces Fig. 2 comparing Holling and Michaelis-Menten formulations.
 - _Identifiability.nb_ produces Fig. S.1 visualizing the identifiability of all considered models as a function of experimental design.
+- _GeomComp_H2H3_binom.nb_ computes the geometric complexities of Rogers' Type II and Type III models assuming a binomial likelihood and non-replacement experimental designs.
+- _GeomComp_Plotting_binom.nb_ produces the figures corresponding to the ananlysis of Rogers' Type II and Type III models.

 Further notebooks in the [other](code/other) directory were used for visualizing or exploring specific functional-response models or were useful in the development of the primary analyses.